F.I.S.T. (film): Filming

 The filming was done in Dubuque, Iowa, instead of Cleveland, Ohio, where the movie takes place in its depression-era flats.
 Jewison explained "we looked at Cleveland first, but they've run a freeway through one section (of the Flats), and there are enough new buildings to threaten the older appearance.
 From there, we looked at maybe 40 or 50 cities: Buffalo, Toronto, Akron, St. Louis, Milwaukee, Minneapolis, Seattle, Cincinnati, Youngstown and more, but usually we only found empty warehouses."

 Dubuque provided a recently vacated industrial site that was transformed to resemble Depression-era Cleveland, complete with fictional business fronts like Fleckner Foods Co. and Consolidated Trucking Co.
 The city offered a key visual advantage for wide shots as well due to one of the country's oldest cable systems, there were no modern TV antennas cluttering the skyline, preserving the illusion of the 1930s.
 To further sell the period atmosphere, the production had to combat an unexpected challenge: Dubuque's clean air.
 With permission from Iowa's Department of Environmental Quality, the filmmakers used smudge pots to release thick, industrial-looking smoke, giving the Dubuque Flats of 1977 the gritty look of Cleveland's Flats during the Great Depression.

 Some filming was also done in the English city of Sheffield, Washington D.C. and Culver City Studios.
 Jewison was struck by Stallone's dedication, later praising his professionalism on set, pointing out that he had memorized the entire script, not just his own lines, making rehearsals almost unnecessary.

 Release

 Theatrical

 The film premiered as the Gala Opening Night film at Filmex on April 13, 1978, at the Plitt Theatre in Century City and was released in 100 theaters in the United States and Canada on April 26, 1978, before expanding to 350 on June 21.

 Reception

 Box office

-The film was a success, grossing $20,388,920 on an $8 million budget, though it was not as successful as Stallone's previous film Rocky (1976).
+The film was a box office success, grossing $20,388,920 in U.S.A.on an $8 million total budget The film also grossed $11 million overseas as well making F.I.S.T. a hit., though it was not as successful as Stallone's previous film Rocky (1976).